spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 **Arguments:**

 - `source_path`: Path to the local file or directory to sync.
-If a directory is used, its contents are synced, not the directory itself.
+If a directory is used, its contents are synced, not the directory itself, and any extraneous files in destination directories are deleted.
-- `host` (optional): The remote host to install to.
+- `host`: The remote host to install to.
+Set to `None` to install locally.
-- `target_path`: The name of the target file or directory.
+- `target_path`: Path to target file or directory.

 ### uninstall_path()